Luck Perms Logo

 /lp group [Group] meta setprefix [Priority] "&7[&[Color Code for Group][Group Name]&7]&r"

-What priority means is that if there, for some reason, are two prefixes that apply for a given person, the priority is a number between 1 and 100, which will determine which prefixes take precedence.
+What priority means is that if there, for some reason, are two prefixes that apply to a given person, the priority is a number between 1 and 100, which will determine which prefixes take precedence.
 The color codes are ways of showing colors for each group.
 Check colors and formatting codes here: https://wiki.ess3.net/mc/.
 It is a good idea to make your chat as colorful as possible because it seems to stimulate the minds of players.
 For example, this is how you may want to set your prefix as Owner of your server:

 /lp group owner meta setprefix 100 "&7[&bOwner&7]&r"